adanto/hackingTips/web-security/XSS.md

 # Cross-Site scripting

+## Reflected XSS
-## Reflected XSS, where the malicious script comes from the current HTTP request.
+The malicious script comes from the current HTTP request.

+## Stored XSS
-## Stored XSS, where the malicious script comes from the website's database.
+The malicious script comes from the website's database.

+## DOM-based XSS
-## DOM-based XSS, where the vulnerability exists in client-side code rather than server-side code.
+The vulnerability exists in client-side code rather than server-side code.